 Claim: The Talking Angela app unsafely prompts children to provide personal information about themselves.

-Example: [Collected via e-mail, February 2013]
+Examples: [Collected via e-mail, February 2013]

 Origins: “Talking Angela” is not a web site, but an iOS app available through